Nightwatch (1997 film): Production

 McGregor's initial impression of Los Angeles upon flying to the city was that It "looked like the world's biggest caravan park."
 McGregor said he started to miss the "plants and birds and rocks" of the Scottish countryside while making Nightwatch, which led to him frequently watching golf on television.
 In a September 1997 interview, Josh Brolin reflected on his role as Martin's best friend James, saying "my character has interior problems.
 He's dealing with lost identity, almost like an adolescent would in later life.
 He's constantly going outside himself, trying to fix that with alcohol, drugs, prostitution, whatever."
 Lauren Graham's character Marie, the girlfriend of James, works as a minister at a church, although all of these scenes depicting her in this job would end up being removed in the final cut.
 In an interview on the set of the film, Graham said, "it was interesting because when I interviewed a woman who's a minister at the Episcopal Church, I said 'you know I don't want to be representing the church here because it's a character who uses foul language, it's a person who's in a relationship with a guy who's doing terrible things', and she sort of said to me 'well especially as a young person involved in the church, the idealism is that you want to save everybody, the hope is that you can bring a community together', so it actually helps make sense the difficulties of their relationship and why she stays with him."
 Around the time Nightwatch was being made, Brolin and fellow cast member Alix Koromzay both got roles in the Dimension/Miramax sci-fi horror film Mimic.
 Bornedal and cinematographer Dan Laustsen (from the original Nattevagten crew) also worked on Mimic.
-Lausten got hired for Mimic after his work on Nightwatch caught the attention of the film's director Guillermo del Toro, and Laustsen has since gone on to have a successful career in the United States.
+Laustsen got hired for Mimic after his work on Nightwatch caught the attention of the film's director Guillermo del Toro, and Laustsen has since gone on to have a successful career in the United States.

 Nightwatch took much longer to complete than originally expected, due to a series of test screenings and reshoots Miramax ordered.
 According to McGregor, one of these reshoots forced him to fly back to Los Angeles and cancel a two day holiday he had set aside for his wife and baby daughter.
 Changes made by Dimension to the finished cut included reducing the role of Marie, and adding a "more satisfying final scene".
 Bornedal went on to state that "the actual shooting of Nightwatch was terrific, everything was totally wonderful, and I was free to do as I pleased, but everything suddenly became extremely complicated during the post-production phase".